KonlavachMengsuwan/Population-Exposure-to-Extreme-Heat-in-Germany/README.md

-# Title: Population Exposure to Extreme Heat in Germany on 13 August 2024 using MODIS LST and WorldPop Data**
+# Population Exposure to Extreme Heat in Germany on 13 August 2024 using MODIS LST and WorldPop Data**

 ---